 In addition to assets, the Statement of Net Position will sometimes report a separate section for deferred outflows of resources.
 This separate financial statement element, deferred outflows of resources, represents a consumption of net position that applies to a future period(s) and so will not be recognized as an outflow of resources (expense) until then.
-The Commission reported two items related to their pension as deferred outflows of resources during the year ended June 30, 2015.
-The pension contribution subsequent to the measurement date and pension experience differences are consumptions of net position in future periods, resulting in recognition as deferred outflows of resources.
+The Commission reported three (3) items related to their pension as deferred outflows of resources during the year ended June 30, 2016, under the heading "pension".
+Experience losses result from periodic studies by the Commission's actuary, which adjust the net pension liability for actual experience for certain trend information that was previously assumed, for example the assumed dates of retirement of plan members.
+These experience gains or losses are recorded as deferred outflows of resources and are amortized into pension expense over the expected remaining service lives of the plan members.
+The difference between projected an actual earnings on pension plan investments is deferred and amortized against pension expense over a five year period, resulting in recognition as a deferred outflow of resources.
+Additionally, any contributions made by the Commission to the pension plan before year end but subsequent to the measurement date of the Commission's net pension liability are reported as deferred outflows of resources.